harnalashok/LLMs/install_ai_tools/psql/sqlFiles/Readme.md

 For quick experiments,
 Create tables and insert rows as in:  sp.sql
 Sample queries in file:               sqlQueries.sql

-SQL files